CodeQueenie/Play2Learn-with-New-Games-and-Implementation-of-Libraries/README.md

-I'm revitalizing the original Play2Learn project as a Vue application, which includes both Math and Anagram games, as part of my Full Stack Software Developer Course.
+Revitalized the original Play2Learn project with the Anagram Hunt game as a Vue app, for part of my Full Stack Software Developer Course.
 This project aims to create an educational website as a coursework assignment.

 I appreciate your time in exploring this project.
 Enjoy playing the math and anagram games!